mickeyshaughnessy/NARAAPI/README.md

 This is a simple records-mirroring interface for governments.

-It allows users easy, safe and inexpensive access to goverment archive services & raw records, ensuring redactions and differential privacy injection are carried out faithfully.
+It provides the public with easy, safe and inexpensive access to goverment archive services & raw records, ensuring redactions and differential privacy injection are carried out faithfully.

-It also contains a crawler (crawler.py) for making authenticated requests to agency APIs.
+It also contains a crawler (crawler.py) for making authenticated requests to agency backend APIs.

 It also contains placeholders for nonpublic countermeasures and countercountermeasures devices.

 # NARA API Server

 A generic API server with data privacy features for querying archives, filtering, redacting names, and applying differential privacy.